Peer-reviewed veterinary case report

 Plain-English summary

-A 3-year-old spayed female Boxer was brought to the vet because she suddenly stopped eating, was vomiting, and had bloody diarrhea.
-Tests showed she had a serious condition called hemolytic-uremic syndrome (HUS), which involves the breakdown of red blood cells, low platelet counts, and kidney failure.
-The dog was treated with fluids, medications to stop vomiting, antibiotics, and diuretics to help her kidneys, but unfortunately, her health continued to decline.
-The owners made the difficult decision to euthanize her.
-A post-mortem examination revealed severe damage to her blood vessels, particularly in her kidneys and intestines, confirming the diagnosis of HUS, which is quite rare in dogs.
+A 3-year-old spayed female Boxer was brought to the vet after suddenly refusing to eat, vomiting, and having bloody diarrhea.
+Tests showed she had severe anemia, low platelet counts, and kidney failure.
+The vet treated her with fluids, anti-nausea medications, antibiotics, and diuretics, but unfortunately, her condition continued to decline.
+The owners made the difficult decision to euthanize her, and a post-mortem examination revealed serious damage to her kidneys and intestines.
+This case highlights a rare condition called hemolytic-uremic syndrome (HUS), which can occur in dogs and is often linked to bacterial infections.

 Abstract